Roman Lyashenko: Playing career

 During the 2000–2001 season, Lyashenko again split time between the Stars and the Utah Grizzlies, who were the Stars' new IHL affiliate.
 At the end of the season, Lyashenko had played 60 games with the Stars and recorded nine points.
 At the IHL level, he played in six games and had one assist.
 Lyashenko was popular with his teammates in Dallas, at one point his teammates lobbied Hitchcock to get him more playing time.

-On March 12, 2002, Lyashenko and Martin Rucinsky were traded to the New York Rangers for Manny Malhotra and Barrett Heisten.
+On March 12, 2002, Lyashenko and Martin Ručinský were traded to the New York Rangers for Manny Malhotra and Barrett Heisten.
 During the 2001–2002 season, Lyashenko played for four different teams, the Stars and Rangers at the NHL level as well as the IHL's Grizzlies, and the Hartford Wolfpack of the American Hockey League (AHL).
 In his last season of professional hockey, Lyashenko played two games with the Rangers, and 71 with the Wolfpack.
 He put up the best numbers of his career in North America, with 23 goals and 35 assists.
 He played in the 2003 AHL All-Star Game, despite having asked for a release midway through the season to return to Russia.
 The request was denied by the Rangers, but his agent, Todd Diamond, said there were other teams interested in the forward's services; "Several teams were interested in him because they knew he wasn't a fourth-line guy."